ADA-research/Sparkle/README.md

     $ pip install SparkleAI
 ```

 Alternatively, to be able to fully use the Command Line Interface (CLI) of Sparkle, a Conda environment is required (For Conda installation see [here]( https://docs.conda.io/en/latest/miniconda.html)).
-Simply download the `environment.yml` file from the Github and run
+Simply download the `environment.yml` file from the Github and run:

 ```bash
     $ conda env create -f environment.yml
 ```

-And afterwards activated by
+And afterwards activated by:

 ```bash
     $ conda activate sparkle
 ```

+Note that the creation of the Conda environment also takes care of the installation of Sparkle itself.

 ### Install dependencies
 Asside from several package dependencies, Sparkle's package / CLI relies on a few user supplied executables: